johanbrandhorst/blog/content/post/serverless-application-stack.md

 As discussed, since the URL we're using to connect to the serverless database contains our password, the whole thing should be considered a secret.
 Create a new secret via https://console.cloud.google.com/security/secret-manager/create?project=serverless-application-stack (adjust for your GCP project name).
-Paste in the URL in the secret value entry.
+Paste in the Postgres URL in the secret value entry.

 I named my secret `postgres-url`.